noaione/yuusha-shoukan-ln/sources/v08/chapter1.md

 Apparently, the members of the Six Kings really are thanking me for Kuro’s situation, and they strictly ordered their own subordinates to treat me politely.
-How should I say this… I’m grateful for that but...
+How should I say this...
+I’m grateful for that but...
 Didn’t they think that something like this would make me feel very uncomfortable?!
 Magnawell-san, Lillywood-san... even Alice, from even before them, also issued strict orders for their subordinates to obey me...
 Seriously, what the heck am I supposed to do here...

 Even as we encountered all this tiring stuff right from the start, we finally managed to enter the city of Rigforeshia... but Sieg-san and I tilted our heads.